 That’s where proposed coal export terminals come in.

-Three projects — two in Washington and one in Oregon — are on the table.
+Two projects in Washington are on the table.
+That’s down from six in Oregon and Washington.
+In August, 2014 Oregon regulators denied a key permit required for a project on the Oregon side of the Columbia River to proceed.
 In May, 2013, a proposal to build an export terminal at the Port of St. Helens in Oregon was dropped.
 A proposal to export coal from Coos Bay, Ore., lost support from its investors in March, 2013.
 A proposal to build a terminal in Hoquiam, Wash., was withdrawn in August, 2012.

 These projects have drawn support for promised jobs and local economic benefits.
 Critics point to the potential for negative environmental and human health impacts and traffic congestion.